Chicago Fire FC: Raising the Bar for Wellness and Performance

 2. Complex Systems, Not Silos (The Interactions)

 Human performance is inherently complex.
-In elite sport, teams perform best when coaches, medical staff, and athletes operate within a shared mission, vision, and values—supported by clear communication and aligned decision-making.
+In high-performance sport, success is not driven by any single domain or discipline.
+Teams perform best when coaching, medical, performance, and recovery systems operate together—aligned by a shared mission, supported by clear communication, and guided by coordinated decision-making.

 When systems are integrated, effort compounds.
-When they’re siloed, friction shows up as breakdowns and missed opportunities.
+When they are siloed, friction emerges—missed signals, delayed interventions, and preventable breakdowns.

 3. Data Informs Decisions